 The biggest and most obvious difference between this and the Denon is that there is no jogwheel and there’s no pitch fader either (although it has harder-to-access pitch and bend functions via backlit buttons).
 However, it uses the extra real estate that this allows by giving you completely independent control over your two decks – if you drew a line down the middle of this, they’d be two equally specified sets of controls.
 No need for a deck change switch.

-Some of its rotaries (browse, loop) are endless (and also push-click), but the effects rotaries are 7pm-to-5am standard variety with a centre-click; no need for endless rotaries here as they are assigned to a single effects unit each.
-There's some innovative mapping taking advantage of the two Traktor effects modes so you can use shift to take quick control of filter, reverb and delay, or dive in for full functionality.
+Some of its rotaries (browse, loop) are endless (and also push-click), but the effects rotaries are a 7pm-to-5am standard variety with a centre-click; no need for endless rotaries here as they are assigned to a single effects unit each.
+There’s some innovative mapping taking advantage of the two Traktor effects modes so you can use shift to take quick control of filter, reverb and delay, or dive in for full functionality.
 Its buttons are similarly rubberised and backlit.

 So again, this unit can control practically all the functions of Traktor minus the mixer (it also works with Serato Scratch with an overlay that’s provided) – but remember it has two independent sets of controls for transport, looping, effects and (rather unnecessarily) browse functions.